ozturkmutlu65/ProjectEverest_gsi/README.md

 ## Compress

 After compilation,
-If you want to compress the build.
-In rom folder,
+If you want to compress the build, i recommend use [7-zip](https://aur.archlinux.org/packages/7-zip), for a fast and safe way In rom folder,

    ```